-This guide explains how to add relevant keywords that you want to track, as well as setting up them up to fit your needs.
+This guide explains how to add relevant keywords that you want to track and set them up to fit your needs.

 When you’ve added a domain, a window will appear where you can start adding your keywords, head on to Step 2 if this is the case.